khadiza21/JS_Recap/ReadME.md

 32. How to use the JS callback function?
 33. Explain closure in JS. ***
 34. Explain passed by value and passed by reference.
 35. What is V8 engine?
+Tell me something about JS engine v8 internal mechanism.
 36. JS v8 internal mechanism ?
 (JS source code -> chrome V8 engine -> (Parsing -> AST-Abstract Syntax Tree -> (Ignition) Byte Code -> Machine Code (Machine Code) -> Code runs on the CPU))

 37. Execution context?